A Homeowners Guide to Heat Pump Systems, Installation & Pricing

 What is a Heat Pump System?

-Furnaces create heat, heating air by burning fuel.
-Heat pump systems do not create heat, as furnaces and boilers do.
+Furnaces burn fuel to heat the air around them, which is then circulated through the home.
+Unlike furnaces and boilers, heat pump systems do not create heat.
 Instead, they transfer heat from one area to another.
 Because they do not create heat, these systems use less energy than furnaces and boilers do.

 In addition to heating, heat pump systems are also used to cool homes.
 They move heat out of the home to lower indoor temperatures.
 Heat pumps are used as a combination heating and cooling system, or in addition to conventional heating and cooling equipment.